Improving the lives of families living in low-income neighborhoods

 Isel, an appointed member of the Philadelphia Food Policy Advisory Council, earned a master’s degree in public policy and administration from Rutgers University.
 She is originally from Puerto Rico and has been living in the city of Philadelphia for over 9 years.

-Samantha Mogil, Grants Manager of the Regional Foundation, is a strategic leader and systems thinker with a passion for resident-driven neighborhood revitalization initiatives.
+Samantha Mogil, Program Officer for the Regional Foundation, is a strategic leader and systems thinker with a passion for resident-driven neighborhood revitalization initiatives.

 Samantha most recently served as the Senior Manager of the Ending Hunger for Good program at Philabundance, where she worked across social service sectors and alongside Philadelphia residents to address the root causes of hunger.